 Art in Transit: TBC

-Woodlands South MRT station will likely have four exits leading to ground level (A, B, C and D).
+Woodlands South MRT station will likely have four exits leading to ground level (1, 2, 3 and 4).
 More details will be confirmed closer to the opening of the station.

 - Public toilets at station concourse